Valerio Fioravanti: Trial

-The accused is presumed innocent until proven guilty; the prosecution can appeal against verdicts.
-If found guilty, the accused is absolutely guaranteed an appeal to a trial of the second grade, which is similar to a trial de novo, where all evidence and witnesses can be re-examined.
-Either level can be appealed by the defence or the prosecution, and the Supreme court can order a re-trial.
-A conviction becomes definitive only after the appeal process has been exhausted.
-In Italy a whole life term sentence may be considered to have been served after 20 years, if the prisoner shows "behaviour such as to provide certain evidence of reform".

-Evidence

 The trial began in January 1987; there were 20 defendants.
 For the first time since Fioravanti's arrest he and Mambro were reunited when they were placed together in the cage Italian courtrooms have for those accused of violent crimes.
 They pleaded guilty to responsibility for numerous murders, but denied they or their group carried out the Bologna massacre.
 The prosecution said that Fioravanti had admitted to crimes which demonstrated an indiscriminate ruthlessness, and that he had espoused an ideology that justified attacks similar to Bologna, as had Mambro.

 The crucial evidence against Fioravanti and Mambro in the Bologna bombing was given by a witness some thought untrustworthy: small-time criminal and Banda della Magliana member Massimo Sparti.
 He alleged that, two days after the blast, Fioravanti had come to him to obtain false documents, and said he worried someone might recognize Mambro from the station.
 The testimony contained inconsistencies; Sparti was released from prison in 1982, ostensibly because of terminal cancer, although he was still alive 15 years later.

 Fioravanti's alibi for the morning of 2 August was weakened by its lack of precision: he had initially said he was in Treviso, but subsequently asserted he had travelled with Mambro and Ciavardini to a meeting in Padova early that day.
 Cristiano and another NAR member became prosecution witnesses: both recalled that, days after the bombing, Mambro had worried about being accused of the massacre, spoke of being in Padova at the time of the explosion, and expressed concern about them being believed.